Adwaith-NP/file-sharing-using-wifiFile/README.md

 - the receive ip will show on the top left side,you can give the ip to sender to send the file
 - all notification will show on middle of the screen

+## Downloads Directory
+- There was a Directory called Downloads, every files are store in that directory